 So if we are not eating a lot of simple sugars, should we simply start eating a lot of complicated carbs then?
 The answer is yes… and no. We should definitely eat more complicated carbs, but we should also not forget about the most important components of our diet: fats, protein and fibre.

 Eating well is all about eating balanced.
 Along with carbohydrates, our bodies need protein and fat to function.
 That’s right, we need fat!
 Fat is essential for our entire body, especially our cells and our brain.
 Furthermore, fat helps our body absorb the vitamins and minerals our bodies need.
 Just make sure you are eating the right (balance) of fats.
 You can find good fats in fish, eggs or vegan sources like olive oil, avocado’s, flaxseed and best of all… algae!

-Protein is just as essential.
-Amongst a lot of things, we need protein to maintain and build our muscles and to keep our immune system going.
+Amongst a lot of things, we need protein to maintain and build our muscles and to keep our bones strong.
 You can find protein in meat, dairy products, eggs, or vegan sources like green peas, soy, rice and flaxseed.